Review 727: Lee

 Bookended by an interview in 1977 with Antony Penrose (Josh O'Connor)

 Lee Miller had been a model, a muse and an ingenue.
 She was ambitious and good at shooting.
 Even when she wanted to look away, she didn't.
 So many shots of Lee are with tears in her eyes as she witnesses the horror of the war and its impact on people.
+So much of what was happening during WWII was covered up and Lee wanted to communicate what was happening: the truth of the Nazi regime.
+The Red take she had to get through just to get permission to be able to go was unbelievable.

 Lee was directed by Ellen Kuras who shot Eternal Sunshine of the Spotless Mind (which also stars Kate Winslet), her direction isn't particularly flashy or extravegant, but she shows a good command scenic blocking and letting the images do the talking.
 Assembling scenes with simple camera movements and angels and lending the film a great sense of pacing.
 The score by Alexandre Desplat is beautiful